glademiller/quit-yo-jibber/README.md

 > me: hello chatbot
 > chatbot: You said hello chatbot

+If you want to send a message unprompted, without first receiving one, you can use the send function like so:

+    (send conn "person@gmail.com" "I wouldn't like not to speak unless spoken to")

 You can get roster information like so (see also the roster and available functions):

     (online conn)